 “Your heart is mine.
 My heart is yours.
 We choose to belong to one another for the rest of our days.
 Our journeys will be intertwined from this moment until our last moment.”

 His words soothed my spirit.
 I had been worried that our life would no longer be our own since the moment my husband had come back from the desert, lit from the inside with the glow of his God.
 I do not know my husband’s God.
 My only sense of this new Power comes from Moses’ rushed and giddy explanations of his new responsibilities as a prophet.
 Since we left my father Jethro’s home, Moses has seemed both uplifted and burdened by the journey ahead.
-This God’s hold on my him unsettled me.
+This God’s hold on my beloved unsettled me.

 Warm tears fell down my cheeks.
 My husband noticed and his joy seemed to dim behind a cloud of concern.